ssdug/FireTalks/November-Fire-Talks-Schedule.md

 ## How to submit a talk

 Pick your topic and give your presentation a title, then write a quick summary about your topic.
 There are only 9 available slots.
 In order to submit your request to present, edit the table below by adding your name, title, and summary in one of the 9 slots.
-Then make a pull request.
+Then make a merge request.

 ## Schedule